Response in China slowed outbreak of coronavirus — but experts caution against extreme measures in Seattle

 “Wuhan was the exception,” Aylward said.
 “They were weeks behind the eight ball in a big, densely populated city.”

-Seattle researcher Travis Bedford on Monday shared an early analysis comparing his estimates of the virus’ spread in Seattle with how the disease advanced in Wuhan.
+Seattle researcher Trevor Bedford on Monday shared an early analysis comparing his estimates of the virus’ spread in Seattle with how the disease advanced in Wuhan.

 Bedford estimated some 570 Washington infections and wrote Seattle was “at a critical juncture” comparable to the beginning of January in Wuhan.
 He advocated for social-distancing measures, like limiting large events.